Dong Quai Root – 100 g ($23.99), 50 g ($14.99), 25 g ($9.99)

 Dong quai has different actions depending on which part of the root is used.
 The head of the root has anticoagulation properties and the main root serves as a tonic and pain reliever.
 The tail of the root eliminates blood stasis.
 Dong quai has antispasmodic effects.
 It also relieves some, but not all, of the symptoms of menopause and premenstrual syndrome (PMS).
 It is used in the treatment of arthritis, chronic kidney inflammation, various blood-vessel disorders, pernicious anemia, and neuralgia.
 In traditional Chinese medicine (TCM), dong quai is used to treat boils that develop at sites of injury to the skin.
 It is also used in TCM for treating amenorrhea, menopausal symptoms, and fibroid tumors.
 In addition, it has been used for high blood pressure, rheumatism, ulcers, anemia, allergies, constipation, and to strengthen the uterus before pregnancy.
 In Japan, dong quai is used as an analgesic, sedative, and nutrient.

-Atherosclerosis, heart attack, and high blood pressure.
+Heart.
 Dong quai teas contain active compounds that prolong the resting period between heartbeats and dilate the coronary blood vessels, increasing coronary blood flow.
 Together, these actions lower blood pressure.
 Of additional importance to people at risk for heart attack, dong quai inhibits the release of a chemical in the blood that promotes the formation of clots and starts inflammatory reactions.
 Experiments with animals have found that dong quai reduces the formation of atherosclerotic plaques on artery walls.

 Infertility.
 One of the chemical components of dong quai, ferulic acid, increases the motility and viability of sperm cells by protecting their membranes from the action of cell-harming free radicals.
 There is some evidence, however, that ferulic acid increases the risk of free-radical damage to sperm cells in men undergoing chemotherapy with bleomycin (Blenoxane), a cancer chemotherapy treatment sometimes chosen for its relatively minor effects on the immune system.